Last updated on November 5, 2022

 In addition to the outer case back cover, the movement is protected by an inner hinged cover.
 There is a small push button that needs to be activated to open the inner cover.
 It can be quite challenging to open.
 The movement is stamped ‘Warranted English’ lever and numbered 3126209.

 In 1887 the British Merchandise Marks Act stopped foreign manufacturers from falsely claiming that their goods were British-made and selling them in Britain and Europe.
 Although it’s marked as ‘Warranted English’, many English makers were incorporating a proportion of Swiss parts in their products in order to reduce their manufacturing costs, and there were court cases concerning how much Swiss work could be included before a watch could no longer legally be described as ‘English’.

 The dial is branded ‘R Kaiser, York’.
 The ‘R’ is slightly damaged, but otherwise, the face is in reasonable condition.
 As the dial cover needs to be opened to set the time, the dial has some markings from exposure to the elements.
 The dial is in good condition, but there are a few very minor marks or stains to the surface.
 These are so minor that they are virtually invisible to the naked eye.

-The watch measures 50mm diameter excluding the stem and the loop.
+The watch measures 50mm in diameter excluding the stem and the loop.
 The case is silver and there are hallmarks inside both of the case backs for Birmingham 1896 with a maker’s mark for the case maker William Ehrhardt, Time Works, Barr Street, Hockley, Birmingham & Hatton Garden, London.
 There is also engine turned detail to the case back, along with a vacant cartouche in the centre.
-The case has light surface marking from use but overall it is in good condition for an 1890s timepiece.
+The case has a genuine patina, with light surface marking from use.
+However, overall it is in good condition for an 1890s timepiece.